Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 Salary

 • Salaries and commission rates vary considerably in sales.
-As a guide, basic salaries start in the range of £20,000 to £30,000.
+As a guide, basic salaries typically start at £25,000 to £28,000.
+Salaries may be higher for graduate training schemes.

-Salaries are usually a combination of a basic salary (a guaranteed amount, regardless of sales made) and a bonus or commission (an amount based on the quantity sold).
+Salaries are usually a combination of a basic salary (a guaranteed amount, regardless of sales made) and a bonus or commission (based on the quantity or value of sales).
 The combined amount is often referred to as on-target earnings (OTE).
-Commission may be calculated as a percentage of or a flat rate for every sale.
-It can be capped or uncapped.
+Commission may be calculated as a percentage of, or a flat rate for, every sale, and may be capped or uncapped.

-It's also possible to work on a commission-only basis, which means working without a basic salary and having an income based entirely on sales.
+It's also possible to work on a commission-only basis, with no basic salary and income based entirely on sales.

-As considerable travel is often required, many employers provide a company car, petrol allowance or subsidised mileage in your own car.
+As considerable travel is often required, many employers provide a company car, mobile phone, fuel allowance or subsidised mileage.
+Other benefits may include a pension, private health insurance, life cover and employee assistance programmes.

 Income figures are intended as a guide only.